 chocolate memento; music and dancing.

-Should you have any questions about the next major Charity Events (The 2020 Weinstein Classic Golf Tournament moved from the July 2020 date because of COVID-19 health and safety concerns; has been moved to 2021 (DATE:TBD); or questions about the 2021 AI Ball (the AI Ball cancelled for 2020 will hopefully be rescheduled in 2021), please contact the events coordinator, Deb Beckworth, at:
+Should you have any questions about the next major Charity Event (Example: The 2021 Weinstein Classic Golf Tournament moved from EARLIER DATES because of COVID-19 health and safety concerns) please contact the events coordinator, Deb Beckworth, at:

 email@example.com or any of the "Contacts" listed under the header "Contacts and Recent Events"